AlizadeAlireza/ERC20_token_standard/README.md

     - burn:
         means destroy the tokens form circulation.

-        basically it's sent to an address that no one hat the private key of
+        basically it's sent to an address that no one had the private key of

 ## ERC20 Not Perfect itself